VahidooX/DeepCCA/README.md

 # DCCA: Deep Canonical Correlation Analysis

-This is an implementation of Deep Canonical Correlation Analysis (DCCA or Deep CCA) with Keras.
+This is an implementation of Deep Canonical Correlation Analysis (DCCA or Deep CCA) in Python.
+It needs Theano and Keras libraries to be installed.

 DCCA is a non-linear version of CCA which uses neural networks as the mapping functions instead of linear transformers.
 DCCA is originally proposed in the following paper:

 Galen Andrew, Raman Arora, Jeff Bilmes, Karen Livescu, "[Deep Canonical Correlation Analysis.](http://www.jmlr.org/proceedings/papers/v28/andrew13.pdf)" ICML.
 2013.

-It does not work on the Tensorflow backend because the loss function of the network is written with Theano.
+It uses the Keras library with the Theano backend, and does not work on the Tensorflow backend.
+Because the loss function of the network is written with Theano.
 The base modeling network can easily get substituted with a more efficient and powerful network like CNN.

 ### Dataset
 The model is evaluated on a noisy version of MNIST dataset.
 I built the dataset exactly like the way it is introduced in the paper.
 The train/validation/test split is the original split of MNIST.